neo4j/cypher-editor/docs/generated/neo4j-cypher_codemirror.md

 #### EditorApi.setAutocompleteOpen() method

-Set whether or not the autocomplete menu is shown to the user
+Set whether or not the autocomplete panel is shown to the user

 <b>Signature:</b>